Let’s capture one summer’s day

 And all we are asking is for the sun to shine and for you to send us a snap of what you are up to.

-We will feature all the best photos on our website at www.deesidepiper.co.uk and in the paper itself.
+We will feature a selection of the best photos on our website at www.deesidepiper.co.uk and in the paper itself.

 And the best one, as chosen by our panel of judges, will then be put up against One Summer’s Day pictures taken by readers of our sister titles across our Johnston Press publishing group to find a national winner.